-Our working capital, exclusive of current debt obligations, increased \$34.7 million from December 31, 2016 to September 30, 2017.
-The major items contributing to this increase were the increase in inventory due to higher prices and volumes, additional collateral posted with our futures broker due to an increase in commodity prices, and greater cash on hand.
-This increase was partially offset by an increase in capital expenditure accruals driven primarily by the Permian activities, and a decrease in our net risk management working capital position due to changes in the forward prices of commodities.
+Our working capital, exclusive of current debt obligations, decreased \$18.2 million from December 31, 2016 to September 30, 2017.
+The major items contributing to this decrease were the increase in capital expenditure accruals driven primarily by the Permian activities, a decrease in deferred income tax receivables related to a tax refund and lower net risk management working capital position due to changes in the forward prices of commodities.
+This decrease was partially offset by an increase in inventory due to higher prices and volumes, additional collateral posted with our futures broker due to an increase in commodity prices, and greater cash on hand.
 The increase of \$253.4 million in current debt obligations was mainly due to the reclassification of the remaining 5% Notes due 2018 to short-term.
 These notes were redeemed on October 30, 2017.

-Based on our anticipated levels of operations and absent any disruptive events, we believe that internally generated cash flow, contributions from TRC, borrowings available under the TRP Revolver and the Securitization Facility and proceeds from debt offerings should provide sufficient resources to finance our operations, capital expenditures, long-term debt obligations, collateral requirements and quarterly cash distributions to Targa for at least the next twelve months.
+Based on our anticipated levels of operations and absent any disruptive events, we believe that our internally generated cash flow, borrowings available under the TRC Revolver, the TRP Revolver and the Securitization Facility and proceeds from debt and equity offerings should provide sufficient resources to finance our operations, capital expenditures, long-term debt obligations, collateral requirements and quarterly cash dividends for at least the next twelve months.